twisteroidambassador/async_stagger/README.rst

 Happy Eyeballs is particularly important for dual-stack clients, when some hosts may have resolvable IPv6 addresses that are somehow unreachable.

+Starting from Python 3.8, stock **asyncio** also supports Happy Eyeballs.
+See below for a comparison.

 What does ``async_stagger`` has to offer?